Devil's Night: Dawn of the Nain Rouge

 Devil's Night: Dawn of the Nain Rouge is a 2019 English language feature film directed by Sam Logan Khaleghi based on the creature of the same name.
-The film held an advance screening at the Emagine Novi Theatre in Novi, Michigan on November 17, 2019 with a nationwide USA release of June 23, 2020 on DVD and Digital.
-The film mark's the debut of Eminem's younger brother Nathan Kane Mathers.
+The film held an advance screening at the Emagine Novi Theatre in Novi, Michigan on November 17, 2019 with a nationwide USA release of June 23, 2020 on DVD and digital platforms.
+The film marks the debut of Eminem's younger brother Nathan Kane Mathers.

 Plot

-A military veteran returns home and joins local law enforcement to tackle a string of cases involving a legendary demon.
+A military veteran returns home and joins local law enforcement to tackle a string of cases involving a legendary demon including 17 murders and a missing Ottawa tribal knife.